bismuthfoundation/Bismuth-FAQ/Install/macOS.md

 $ python3 wallet.py
 ```

-This will create a new `wallet.der` file in the _Bismtuh_ folder.
+This will create a new `wallet.der` file in the _Bismuth_ folder.
 This is your wallet, **backup that file in a safe place**.
-If you already have a wallet, place your `wallet.der` in the _Bismtuh_ folder before running the wallet.
+If you already have a wallet, place your `wallet.der` in the _Bismuth_ folder before running the wallet.